-Commissioned by Animate Projects and Anim18, Untold Tales projects (producer: Abigail Addison) has sought to engage with animators from a broad range of backgrounds, whose stories contribute voices to the landscape of British animation and to untold stories of life in the UK.
+Commissioned by Animate Projects and Anim18, Untold Tales Projects (producer: Abigail Addison) has sought to engage with animators from a broad range of backgrounds, whose stories contribute voices to the landscape of British animation and untold stories of life in the UK.

 The Foundling was part of this project UK artist and animation director Leo Crane conceived the project together with 9-year-old J-.
 After their pitch was selected, they both sat for a couple or more sessions (lasting 5-6 minutes each), as a documentary process where the story revealed itself (just as J- talk on birds and dreams) rather than a prescribed set of questions.

 Originally pitched as an LGBT story about a child being brought up with two dads, the film quickly reverted into the main character's personal traumatic territory.
 But this doesn't imply that Crane's child subject was willing to talk about his trauma.

 "As for his early trauma, this is not something he wants to share publicly" Leo Crane tells Zippy Frames.
 Those with trauma can often be defined by what happened to them in the past or by analysis of the effect this is supposed to have, with the result that their own perspective can be overshadowed".

 J- is neither comfortable with being identified publicly ('and it would not be right to do so') Crane adds) Therefore, two directing decisions followed (also taking into account the 60-second film constraints): focus on J-'s highly figurative imagery, and use point-of-view sequences, which underscore J-'s authorship without revealing his face.
 It is only in the final long shot of him standing in the landscape that we see J-, fully immersed in his dream.